sigasi/sigasi_insights/content/manual/custom-setup.md

 heap space for Eclipse, it will enable the Sigasi perspective, and it will turn off the Preferences Recorder.
-The extended example, shown above in the Oomph editor, contains further options for linting severities, formatting options and an auto-complete template.
+The extended example, shown above in the Oomph editor, contains further options for linting severities, formatting options and an autocomplete template.

 Note the three groups of settings: